banxi1988/vscode-code-generator/README.md

 # VSCode Code Generator Extension
 the initial code base on https://github.com/brpaz/vscode-file-templates-ext

+## Usage
+1. You can use `Gen:Create '.code-generator-templates' Folder` command to create default local workspace templates folder.
+2. Once the templates folder created. there are a `template_common_data.json` file is also created. and a `@groups` folder also created.
+3. When render template we need some data. so you can put your common data in the `template_common_data.json` file.
+4. You can also use your current active editor's selection or the whole document text as an template data.
+5. if you use your editor's text as template data, then it should be JSON format.
+6. Normaly files in `.code-generator-templates` are single file templates. you can also put your group of templates file in the `@groups` folder.
+7. **Note**: when create group of file from group templates,you should select a dest folder first.
+8. Moreover,you can also store all of your templates and data file in a global folder.

 ## Available Commands

 * Create a new file from a template